Register for features like favorites, compare, comprehensive advice, consultation and more.Register

-As the Indian economy underwent a dip due to a drop in domestic consumption spurred by the liquidity India’s slower GDP growth of 5% in Q1 2019 has been dampening market sentiments.
+As the Indian economy underwent a dip due to a drop in domestic consumption spurred by the liquidity crisis, India’s GDP dropped to 5% in Q1 2019 reflecting dampening market sentiments.
 In the midst of this otherwise gloomy economic climate, the office market across the top seven cities in India continued to grow.
 From the launch of the country’s first real estate investment trust (REIT) to a historic high in office space leasing, this year has been remarkable by all standards.
 However, despite the slump, the commercial segment is holding strong due to interventions by the government to address the situation.
 Through the implementation of packages to boost the ailing automobile sector, reduction of corporate tax and other incentives, the cascade effect has been bolstered significantly.

 Taking into account the wide array of measures to stem the liquidity crisis, it is expected that the real estate segment will stabilize.
 The tax cuts will lead to a boost in corporate incomes, give a thrust to employment with hiring expansion, improve the business ecosystem and enable India to establish its market at the global level in a more attractive and competitive for investors in the long term.
 These developments will also improve overall sentiments and encourage more businesses to set up their operations and give investors all the more reason to step into the thriving landscape.
 Considering that the liquidity crisis is limited to the residential segment, rising occupier interest will provide the needed momentum in the office segment in the times to come.